 Like any other instrument, buying a bass guitar is more than a bit overwhelming.
 It’s hard for a beginner to know just what a good bass guitar is supposed to sound like.
 Another common stumbling block for the aspiring musician on a budget is choosing a guitar that won’t hinder their experience learning, but will also be cheap enough for them to justify the cost of the instrument.
 Thankfully, this article should set you on the path to having all the information that you need in order to make an informed decision as to the best bass guitar for your needs.

 So thankfully, there isn’t too much terminology to go over for the bass guitar.
 An electric bass is actually a pretty rugged instrument all things considered, with few parts that really need to be explained in depth.

-Active: An active pickup is a pickup that is powered by an external power source, generally a standard 9-volt battery.
+Active Pickups: An active pickup is a pickup that is powered by an external power source, generally a standard 9-volt battery.
 An active pickup will have a substantially higher output, and a crisper more “snappy” tone.
 This type of pickup is more suited towards heavier genres, like Thrash or Punk.

-Passive: A passive pickup is the industry standard, and is used for almost every genre.
+Passive Pickups: A passive pickup is the industry standard, and is used for almost every genre.
 It does not require an external power source.

-Humbucker: A humbucker pickup is two single coil pickups wired together, which cancels out 60-cycle interference.
+Humbucker Pickups: A humbucker pickup is two single coil pickups wired together, which cancels out 60-cycle interference.
 It “bucks the hum”.

 The hard part about recommending any instrument to somebody is that it’s hard to really gauge what they’ll need in the long term.
 A well set up Asian import is always a great option for a beginner musician, but they’ll outgrow it very quickly.
 An expensive American made instrument might serve a dedicated musician well, but if you’re more of the weekend warrior type it can be really hard to justify the cost.
 But here’s what I would recommend.
 Get a bass guitar that inspires you to play when you look at it, and take it to a luthier to get it set up appropriately.

 Aside from that, it doesn’t really matter what you buy when you get started.
 I would cautiously recommend that you try to find a bass with a humbucker in it because it will offer more flexibility.
 There’s nothing wrong with single coil bass guitar pickups, but they don’t handle higher levels of gain well.
 A humbucker is also equally as capable of delivering a suitable clean tone as a single coil.

 As far as five or six string bass guitars go, I would recommend starting on a four string model.
 The reason for that is that you can hit every note you need to on a four string bass, and as a beginner the extra flexibility of a five or six string bass has a real potential to breed laziness.
 However, once you get better and you decide to invest in a higher quality instrument, there’s nothing wrong with playing a bass that has more than four strings.

 Also, don’t bother with an acoustic bass unless you really need one.
 If Doc Watson’s bass guitarist can use an electric instrument for a bluegrass band, odds are you can get away with it also.
 An acoustic bass doesn’t really offer much of a benefit to your tone or your band, and it’s nowhere near as flexible as an electric bass.